glitcher-agent/5443-2D-Revanth/Assignments/02-P01/Readme.md

 ### Revanth Rajaboina
 ### Description:
 In this project we designed a simple code for tetris game using two classes which are tetrisblock and tetris.Tetris block class helps to produce the blocks and Tetris has the main game loop.
-Before starting you should install pygame using `pip install pygame'

 ### Files